abusedmedia/Presenta-WWW/content/blog/scriptable-images.md

 </div>

-Then, we need to wire the variable with the logic, using the `Math.random` function:
+Then, we need to wire that parameter with the code, using the `Math.random` function:

 <div class="img">